covid19-hg/covid19hg/src/pages/projects/index.md

       sepsis.

       The primary research question includes: Which host genetic susceptibility factors are associated with ARDS or ARDS-like phenotypes in the context of respiratory viruses OR sepsis?

       Discovery of these variants will then enable further comparisons with other consortium or investigator-led analyses.
 For example: Which host genetic susceptibility factors for COVID-19 ARDS are unique to SARS-CoV-2 infection and which ones are shared with ARDS subsequent to other respiratory viruses OR sepsis?
-    slack-channel: '#ardsgwas'
+    slack-channel: "#ardsgwas"
     contact-persons:
       - Lea Davis
       - Eric Kerchberger
   - title: Post COVID-19 lung fibrosis project
     description: >-
       Early reports based on radiologic evidence suggest that lung fibrosis might be a short-term sequelae of COVID-19 but the extent to which this is progressive over time, and how this relates to interventions during the acute phase of COVID-19 infection are yet to be understood.
 As many countries move beyond the first wave of the pandemic, studies are being established to define and understand COVID-19 sequelae.
 Even if only a small proportion of individuals go on to develop progressive pulmonary fibrosis after COVID-19, the scale of the pandemic means that those individuals will still represent a substantial patient population.

       This project aims to understand the genetic determinants of post-COVID-19 fibrosis and to use this to yield valuable knowledge about the genes and pathways that promote fibrotic processes during infection and recovery from coronavirus infection.
 This information could also enable identification of individuals who might be at highest risk of progressive fibrosis for whom earlier intervention with anti-fibrotic medicines would be of benefit.
-    slack-channel: '#covid19-hg-postcovid-fibrosis'
+    slack-channel: "#covid19-hg-postcovid-fibrosis"
     contact-persons:
       - Tomoko Nakanishi
       - Brent Richards